ashtonsix/redux-plus/README.md

 ==========
 > **WORK IN PROGRESS - DO NOT USE**

 The core of Redux is simple.
-But it comes with a big ecosystem, middleware, action creators and other things attached that slow down development. `redux-plus` solves this by bundling the best tools & exporting a preset store-creator optimized for productivity.
+But it comes with a big ecosystem, middleware, action creators, selectors and other things attached that slow down development - a single change in specs shouldn't require changes in 5+ locations to implement. redux-plus makes developers more productive by finding one place for all state-related code: the reducer.

-### Why
-* More productive API
-* Easy-to-test side-effects
-* All state-related code in one place (the reducer)
-* Sound theoretical foundation

-### How It Works
+redux-plus makes three non-breaking changes to redux:

+**dispatchEnhancer**: When using redux-plus you should dispatch actions directly to the store using `store.dispatch`.
+The API is nicer now: `store.dispatch('INCREMENT', 5)` & `store.dispatch({type: 'INCREMENT', payload: 5})` are equivalent.

-Running side-effects in the reducer is bad because it makes your state hard to predict & test.
-Writing side-effects outside the reducer is also bad - because updating application logic requires making changes in several places.
-The solution is to *write* side-effects inside the reducer and *run* them outside.
+**effectEnhancer**: Running side-effects inside the reducer is bad because it makes your state hard to predict & test.
+With redux-plus you can return effects from the reducer which run in a different context.
+Effects can optionally return actions that are dispatched to the store.

-Selectors are great... write something here about selectors
+**selectorEnhancer**: Selectors are like formulas in a spreadsheet.
+They compute derived data and only update when the data they depend on does.
+Selectors can reference other selectors and their formulas can contain reducers, effects & other selectors.

 ### Usage
 ```js
 import {
   createStore, combineReducers, createReducer,